KennethTrecy/KennethTrecy/README.md

 # Kenneth Trecy Tobias
 A developer specializing in back-end development and testing.
-Yet, I can also do front-end work.
+Yet, he can also do front-end work.

 <div align="center">
   <a href="https://github.com/anuraghazra/github-readme-stats">